 One last thought to hep you reduce stress in your life.
 In a recent study 98 college students were asked about the associations they have with various colors.

-Blue had a very high number of positive emotional responses, such as feelings of calmness, happiness, peace, hope, and comfort and a very low number of negative responses, like sadness and depression.
+Blue had the highest number of positive emotional responses, such as feelings of calmness, happiness, peace, hope, and comfort and a surprisingly low number of negative responses, like sadness and depression.
 The study supported the long-held belief the cool hues of the color blue psychologically impact people very positively.

 So . . . before we say goodbye for today, my closing words of wisdom are, “Soak up the blue,” whenever you have the chance.